rhinstaller/kickstart-tests/README.rst

   method and instead just use the default.
 It is set to the Fedora mirrors in scripts/defaults.sh.
 This is potentially slow if you are running a lot of tests, and you may want to point it at a local mirror.

+- KSTEST_OS_NAME - This variable is read from the input boot.iso and it
+  contains a name of the OS.
+Possible names can be "fedora", "rhel".

+- KSTEST_OS_VERSION - This variable is read from the input boot.iso and it
+  contains version of the OS.
+For example Fedora 26 have KSTEST_OS_VERSION = 26 and RHEL 7.3 have KSTEST_OS_VERSION = 7.3 .